Charlottesville scraps Jefferson’s birthday as holiday

-CHARLOTTESVILLE, Va. — Charlottesville will no longer celebrate Thomas Jefferson’s birthday as an official city holiday and instead will observe a day recognizing the emancipation of enslaved African-Americans.
+CHARLOTTESVILLE, Va. — Charlottesville, Virginia, will no longer celebrate Thomas Jefferson’s birthday as an official city holiday and instead will observe a day recognizing the emancipation of enslaved African-Americans.

 Charlottesville has been grappling publicly for years with how to tell its history of race and discrimination.
-Those efforts intensified after white nationalists descended on the city in 2017 for a rally that descended into violence.
+Those efforts intensified after white nationalists gathered in the city in 2017 for a rally that descended into deadly violence.

 The legacy of Jefferson, the nation’s third president, author of the Declaration of Independence and founder of the University of Virginia, has been a component of that ongoing debate.